5 Ways To Help Your Business Stay Connected

 3. Open Your Workspaces Up And Use Zoom For Remote Workers

-Your team might not be operating in tip-top shape if you have staff who are often segmented from other colleagues, including any team members in private offices.
+Your team might not be operating in tip-top shape if you have staff who are often segmented from other colleagues, or have a staff that’s stressed with work (this rehab near me helped me in a case like that).
 If you have this kind of office setup, you could consider opening your office space up.
 This might help your staff stay connected with one another.
 Each of you could be more in the know about the needs of your customers, too.

 There are perfect shared workspace desks you can find without draining your company’s finances.
 Just be sure you work this idea over with your team.
 You also will have to possibly rework wiring and make other changes that require outside professional assistance.